lucas-fer-fig/fire-effect-algorithm/README.md

 Fire effect algorithm made with JavaScript to rum on browser

 #
-Thanks to @filipedeschamps for the knowledge
+Thanks to @filipedeschamps for the knowledge!